Here are answers to some of your most frequently asked questions regarding coronavirus and our reopening

 No, we are currently changing exhibitions and Galleries III & IV are currently closed.
 A Century of British Art, Bournemouth Arts Club 1920-2020 Opens 1 October 2021

 I only want to visit the exhibition do I still need to book?

-Yes, all visitors are asked to book in advance to avoid disappointment.
-This applies to those that want to visit the entire historic house and galleries or those that only want to visit the exhibition.
+Pre-booking tickets in advance is not essential, but if you would like to plan ahead you can still pre-book tickets for the date of your visit.
+Admission applies to those that want to visit the entire historic house and galleries or those that only want to visit the exhibition.

 How do I book a ticket?

-To book a ticket please visit https://russell-cotes.arttickets.org.uk/ you will be asked to select a date and arrival time.
+To book a ticket please visit our online booking pages where you will be asked to select a date.

 Can I turn up on the day?

 Walk-in tickets can be purchased on the day from the Welcome Desk.
 There may be a short wait if it is a particularly busy time.

 The ticket prices on the online booking system are our standard prices.
 The system will give you the option to add an extra small donation which means that we can claim additional money back from the government (Gift Aid).
 If you buy your ticket for £6.82 and pay an extra 68p donation (total of £7.50) we are able to top that up using the Gift Aid scheme and turn it into £9.38 for the charity.